teuwaisunayeon/discord.js-music-bot-bluspring/README.md

 # Music Test Bot
   A standalone Discord.JS music bot based on [DarkoPendragon](https://github.com/DarkoPendragon]'s [discord.js-musicbot-addon](https://github.com/DarkoPendragon/discord.js-musicbot-addon) module.
-  Some parts of this code is taken from his module (v1.5.1 and v1.10.3)
+ Some parts of this code is taken from his module (v1.5.1 and v1.10.3)<br>
-	Developers: Naz // BluSpring, Damo // CodaEnder
+Developers: Naz // BluSpring, Damo // CodaEnder<br>
-You are allowed to take any piece of code from here into your own music bot :)
+You are allowed to take any piece of code from here into your own music bot :)<br>
-You are also allowed to fork this code and edit the code into a module.
+You are also allowed to fork this code and edit the code into a module.<br>
-Another thing is you are allowed to not credit me (finally doing this for once) This is open-source code, anyway.
+Another thing is you are allowed to not credit me (finally doing this for once)<br>
+This is open-source code, anyway.<br>
-I left some notes for help.
+I left some notes for help.<br>
+<br><br>
 Please join my bot's Discord server here for assistance with the module: [FoozBallKing Bot Official](https://discord.gg/CYVBkej)

 # How to use
 First off, `cd` into the bot folder (after downloading it) and type `npm i`.
-This will install all the required modules.
+This will install all the required modules.<br>
-Rename the `d_config.json` file to `config.json`.
+Rename the `d_config.json` file to `config.json`.<br>
 Also, please install FFMPEG.
-Instructions [here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg).
+Instructions [here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg).<br>
-And also, install either node-opus or opusscript.
+And also, install either node-opus or opusscript.<br>
-`npm i -s node-opus` OR `npm i -s opusscript`
+`npm i -s node-opus` OR `npm i -s opusscript`<br>
 How to use eval?
-Edit the code file, look for "admins" and replace the array of user IDs with yours and your trustable friends!
+Edit the code file, look for "admins" and replace the array of user IDs with yours and your trustable friends!<br>

 # Configurations